Jerik0/Codeup-extra-curricular/Presentation_Notes/word-problem-interpretation.md

 * How does a function 'take in' a string??
 * How in the world to I capitalize a string? (maybe I should look through the curriculum or google it...)
 * How do we get output from this function?
+* How do I capitalize only one part of the string?
+Maybe I have to isolate that letter...
+* Well how do I isolate one letter??
+* How do I put it back with the other letters?

 See, even that simple instruction has several parts that you can/should break it down into.
 If you break things down very simply, and *make sure* you understand every single part of it, you can start writing the code to make it happen.

+A piece of advice that I would like to think is good advice, is that we as developers can no longer take for granted the processes with which things are done.
+We have to stop thinking about simple things as simple and really break them down to their core.

+Getting up and grabbing some coffee isn't as simple as that.
+It's applying muscles in your legs, back and also applying your balance while you somehow miraculously stand up straight.
+Knowing where the coffee is, walking there, knowing where the cups are, knowing how to pour coffee, etc. There is a ton that goes into the simple things that we take for granted.
+We cannot see things that way anymore as developers.

+The reason we are learning about complex and tiny little tools to add to our arsenal is precisely because we can only work in small steps in the coding world.

+Don't worry about what you don't know, just solidify what you *do* know and then what you don't know will show itself, and that's what google/instructors/fellows are for.
+Not necessarily in that order by the way!